Western Wildlife Outreach Team

 jane@westernwildlife.org

-In 2012 Jane was contracted by Western Wildlife Outreach to research human-wildlife conflicts and the practical steps humans can take to coexist with their wildlife neighbors.
+Jane joined Western WIldlife Outreach in 2012 researching human-wildlife conflicts and the practical steps humans can take to coexist with their wildlife neighbors.
 She is the primary author of Living with Livestock and Wolves: A Review of the Literature (Nov 2014) and Towards A Bear Smart Future: Eastside King County Pilot Project (June 2016).

-Since 2015 she has served as the Wildlife Program Director for Farmer Frog developing the “Bear With Me!”
+From 2015-2025 she served as the Wildlife Program Director for Farmer Frog developing the “Bear With Me!”
 Wildlife Friendly Farming Program.
 In 2021 Jane took over managing the daily activities at Western Wildlife Outreach, continuing her work promoting ways for humans to live with the large carnivores of the Pacific Northwest.

 shea@westernwildlife.org